LearnOnDemandSystems/docs/lod/terminal-access.md

 ## Installation

 1. **For VMs hosted on Hyper-V**
     - Download Hyper-V Integration Tools.
-This can be downloaed [from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=55106).
+This can be downloaded [from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=55106).
     - Once the file is downloaded, open the file to install Hyper-V Integration Tools.

 1.  **For VMs hosted on ESX**